 If you are interested in a particular court (e.g., Northern District of California, Indiana Supreme Court), you should likely apply to all of the active judges on that court that are within your target area.

 In most jurisdictions, you will apply to individual judges versus a central administrator.
 Initially, forward a cover letter and resume; be prepared to bring to an interview: a writing sample, undergraduate transcript (unofficial copy), and law school transcript (unofficial copy), when available.

 Make sure that your cover letter clearly indicates that you are seeking a position as a “summer intern.”
 The term “law clerk” in this context is reserved for post-graduate, full-time positions with a judge.

 When to Apply

-Now.
+As soon as December 1st as you can.
 Don’t delay.
 Most judges hire on a rolling basis and actively interview over winter break.
 Some judges may wait until fall grades come in before considering applicants but even for those judges, it benefits you to get your application in early and then send in your grades later when they come.

 Of course, if the website states or you call chambers and they tell you not to apply until you have your fall grades, heed that advice and then apply as soon as you get them.

 Before applying for a judicial internship, carefully consider whether it is what you want to do for the summer.
 If you accept an offer to intern, your decision is final.
 This is true for any offer you accept and not just offers for judicial internship positions.
 After accepting, you will withdraw your outstanding applications with all other potential employers.
 Talk to a career counselor in the CDO if you have any questions about your application strategy.